For more general questions about Conscience, open science, and our other programs, please consult the General FAQ page.

 I have a molecule but lack experience with data sharing.
 Can I get support from Conscience?

 Absolutely!
 At Conscience, we take a collaborative approach to grants management and work closely with our grantees throughout the project.
-We help our grantees adhere to our Open Science Policy by assisting them in finding suitable repositories and developing a comprehensive data-sharing plan and timeline.
+We help our grantees adhere to our Open Science Policy by assisting them in finding suitable repositories and developing an Output Management and Sharing Plan that will be made publicly accessible no later than the end of the project.
+This Plan will list all output types generated through the project, provide details about where and how the grantee will share them, and the conditions under which they can be reused.

 I have questions about how the Open Science Policy may affect my existing intellectual property and any future IP from my project.
 Who can I speak with privately?

-We encourage you to review our Open Science Policy, which includes a Frequently asked Questions, including those related to background IP.
-If you still have questions, please contact our Program Manager for Drug Discovery and Development, Dr. Resham Chhabra, at resham.chhabra@conscience.ca.
+We encourage you to review our Open Science Policy If you still have questions, please contact our Senio Program Manager for Drug Discovery and Development, Resham Chhabra, at [email protected].